-While there is no universal penalty for an early withdrawal from a mutual fund, there are circumstances wherein a mutual fund withdrawal could have financial consequences, including penalties.
+While there is no universal mutual fund early withdrawal penalty, there are circumstances wherein a mutual fund withdrawal could have financial consequences.
 Depending on the share class purchased, the type of account the fund is purchased in, and other miscellaneous requirements of the mutual fund company, there may be fees attached to mutual fund withdrawals.

 Video of the Day